-How do these qualifications provide transferable employability skills?
+How do these qualifications provide employability skills?

-In the BTEC International Level 3 units, there are opportunities during the teaching and learning phase to give learners practice in developing employability skills.
-Where we refer to employability skills in this specification, we are generally referring to skills in the following three main categories:
+In the BTEC National qualifications in the esports industry, there are a number of opportunities during the teaching and learning phase to give learners practice in developing employability skills.
+Where employability skills are referenced in this specification, we are generally referring to skills in the following three main categories:

-- cognitive and problem-solving skills using critical thinking, approaching non-routine problems, applying expert and creative solutions, using systems and technology - interpersonal skills communicating, working collaboratively, negotiating and influencing, self-presentation - intrapersonal skills self-management, adaptability and resilience, self-monitoring and development.
+- cognitive and problem-solving skills: using critical thinking, approaching non-routine problems and applying creative solutions - interpersonal skills: communicating, working collaboratively, negotiating and influencing, self-presentation - intrapersonal skills: self-management, adaptability and resilience, self-monitoring and development.

-There are also specific requirements in some units for assessment of these skills where relevant, for example, where learners are required to undertake real or simulated activities.
-These skills are indicated in the units and in Appendix 2: Transferable employability skills.
+There are also specific requirements in some units for assessment of these skills where relevant, for example where learners are required to undertake real or simulated activities.

-How do the qualifications provide transferable knowledge and skills for higher education?
+How do these qualifications provide transferable knowledge and skills for higher education?

-All BTEC International Level 3 qualifications provide transferable knowledge and skills that prepare learners for progression to university.
-The transferable skills that universities value include:

-- the ability to learn independently - the ability to research actively and methodically - the ability to give presentations and be active group members.
+All BTEC Nationals provide transferable knowledge and skills that prepare learners for progression to Higher Education.
+The transferable skills that universities value include the ability to learn independently, research actively and methodically, make appropriate presentations, use digital systems and technology and to be an active group member.

-BTEC learners can also benefit from opportunities for deep learning, where they are able to make connections across units and select areas of interest for detailed study.
-BTEC International Level 3 qualifications provide a vocational context in which learners can develop the knowledge and skills required for particular degree courses, including:
+BTEC learners can also benefit from opportunities for in-depth holistic study where they are able to make connections between different areas of learning.
+BTEC Nationals provide a vocational context in which learners can develop the skills required for particular degree courses, including teamwork, project work, presentation and analytical skills.